aacfactory/fns/docs/config.md

   options: {}                     # options of kind
 ```
 ## Service
-service config, name of root node is service name, second layer nodes is components (if components are used).
+service config, name of root node is service name, second layer nodes are components (if components are used).
 For example: `jwt authorizations`
 ```yaml
 authorizations: